Xiong Shili: Biography

 Xiong felt that his mission was to assist China in overcoming its social and cultural crisis, and simultaneously to search for truth.
 He felt compelled to find and develop the dao of Confucius to meet the force of Western culture.
 In his outline of the main point of the New Treatise he wrote (in reply to Mou Zongsan):

 Now again we are in a weak and dangerous situation.
 With the strong aggression of European culture, our authentic spirit has been extinct.
 People are accustomed to self-disregard, self-violence, self-abandonment.
 Everything is copied from the outside, with little self-establishment.
 Hence the New Treatise must be written.

 The first edition of the New Treatise was written in Classical Chinese, and in 1944 Xiong published a Colloquial Chinese version which was in actuality a complete rewriting of the original work.
 In 1958–59 Xiong published On Original Reality and Function and Illuminating the Mind.
 Together, these two books form a revised account of his New Treatise.

 After the founding of the People’s Republic of China, Xiong stayed on the mainland and continued to lecture at Peking University.
+In the 1950s, Xiong sought to reconcile Confucian teachings with socialist ideology.
+Invoking the concept of harmonious flows as the condition for the world's disclosure, Xiong concluded that the revolution would sweep away political conflicts and bring greater peace to humanity.
 He was subjected to physical abuse at the beginning of the Cultural Revolution.
-After seeing Confucianism suffer another cultural and political blow, he died at the age of 84 in 1968.
+He died at the age of 84 in 1968.

 Philosophy

+Xiong was a New Confucian scholar.

 Daily decrease and daily renovation

-Xiong's preference of Confucianism is partially because he felt that Buddhism over-emphasizes the negative or passive aspects of human nature.
+Xiong's preference of Confucianism is partially because he felt that Buddhism overemphasizes the negative or passive aspects of human nature.
 Because of this, it fails to provide a positive and active guide to human life.
 This is something that Confucianism provided with its trend towards humanist thought.
 He labels Buddhism a learning of ‘daily decrease,’ a philosophy that points out the darker aspects of human nature and then directs us to eliminate it.
 Xiong’s view of humanity was brighter.
 He felt that the meaning of human life is not confined to the elimination of the negative, but also involves the cultivation of the brighter aspects of human nature.
 He found Confucianism to uphold original human goodness; an original benevolence is insisted upon in Orthodox Confucianism.
 The role of the human dao is to develop this fundamental goodness.
 Xiong felt that the human dao lies in expanding the good root of the original mind and having it grow daily.